ibm-js/delite/docs/Selection.md

 Once a selection mode has been set there are three ways to modify the selection on the instance:

-  * setting the `selectedItem` property to the an item to select it and only it
+  * setting the `selectedItem` property to an item to select it and only it
   * setting the `selectedItems` to an array of items to select all those items and on only them
   * use the `setSelected()` function to toggle on or off the selection state of a particular item